YINI-lang/YINI-spec/YINI spec.md

 The engine should convert the literal value to the corresponding Boolean value in the host language.

 ## 11. List (array) ##
 A list with zero or more values, each value separated by a comma, whitespaces between values/commas are OK.
+However, a line cannot start with a comma `,`.

 Optionally a list can be enclosed in [ ], but it is not mandatory.

---TO BE EXPANDED about types and mode--
+--MAYBE IN NEXT SPEC: TO BE EXPANDED about types and mode--

 ## 12. Tuple ##
---TODO--
+--NOT IMPLEMENTED YET: MAYBE IN NEXT SPEC--

 ## 13. NULL ##
 Value/literal `NULL` (NON CASE-SENSITIVE).